MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-overview.md

 ![Screenshot of Excel showing sensitivity label inherited from dataset via live connection.](media/service-security-sensitivity-label-overview/live-connection-inheritance.png)

 Sensitivity labels in Excel that were manually set are not automatically overwritten by the dataset's sensitivity label.
-Rather, a banner notifies you that the dataset has a sensitivity label and asks if you want to apply it.
+Rather, a banner notifies you that the dataset has a sensitivity label and recommends that you apply it.

 >[!NOTE]
->If an Excel file has a sensitivity label that is more restrictive than the dataset's sensitivity label, no label inheritance or update takes place.
-Less restrictive sensitivity labels are never inherited or updated.
+>If the dataset's sensitivity label is less restrictive than the Excel file's sensitivity label, no label inheritance or update takes place.
+An Excel file never inherits a less restrictive sensitivity label.

 ## Sensitivity label persistence in embedded reports and dashboards